ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 so as to prefer Encrypted DNS whenever possible.

-If these checks fail, the client MUST NOT automatically use the discovered Designated Resolver.
+If these checks fail, the client MUST NOT automatically use the discovered Designated Resolver if this designation was only discovered via a `_dns.resolver.arpa.` query (if the designation was advertised directly by the network as described in {{dnr-interaction}}, the server can still be used).
 Additionally, the client SHOULD suppress any further queries for Designated Resolvers using this Unencrypted DNS Resolver for the length of time indicated by the SVCB record's Time to Live (TTL) in order to avoid excessive queries that will lead to further failed validations.

 If the Designated Resolver and the Unencrypted DNS Resolver share an IP address, clients MAY choose to opportunistically use the Designated Resolver even without this certificate check ({{opportunistic}}).
+If the IP address is not shared, opportunistic use allows for attackers to redirect queries to an unrelated Encrypted Resolver, as described in {{security}}.

-If resolving the name of a Designated Resolver from an SVCB record yields an IP address that was not presented in the Additional Answers section or ipv4hint or ipv6hint fields of the original SVCB query, the connection made to that IP address MUST pass the same TLS certificate checks before being allowed to replace a previously known and validated IP address for the same Designated Resolver name.
+Connections to a Designated Resolver can use a different IP address than the IP address of the Unencrypted DNS Resolver, such as if the process of resolving the SVCB service yields additional addresses.
+Even when a different IP address is used for the connection, the TLS certificate checks described in this section still apply for the original IP address of the Unencrypted DNS Resolver.

 ## Opportunistic Discovery {#opportunistic}